-Unfortunately the extraction of this limestone is basically coming to an end and will soon be non-existant.
+Unfortunately, the extraction of this limestone is basically coming to an end and will soon not exist.
 The direct alternatives are called Gris Pardo and Moleanos B1, limestones that are well presented on this website.

 As already discussed, soon there will not be any extraction of Azul Valverde limestone.
 There are very few quarries extracting the limestone, with limited blocks extraction.
-The reason for this sad end to such an unique limestone is the fact that quarries did not developed in a favorable way and the material extracted in the past few years has been of very poor quality, with large concentration of earth.
-This compromised the technical capacity of the stone, its look, color, bringing many problems in terms of supply.
+The reason for this sad end to such a fantastic limestone is the fact that quarries did not developed in a favourable way and the material extracted in the past few years has been of very poor quality, with large concentration of earth.
+This compromised the technical capacity of the stone, the look, color, bringing many problems in terms of supply.

 There is no real expectation that the Azul Valverde quarries will get back to full activity in the future.
 Clients looking for this limestone will have to accept its alternatives as the new Azul Valverde.